-Micromobility has driven unprecedented investor interest in 2018, generating a number of market leaders.
-Automakers are also taking notice, with Ford acquiring scooter-sharing platform Spin in November (CB Insights).
-A fleet of scooters or bikes can be deployed in hours by a small crew, requiring minimal maintenance and no infrastructure changes.
-These vehicles are also GPS-enabled, meaning they can provide mobility data at scale in areas where it was previously unavailable (CB Insights).
+Micromobility has driven unprecedented investor interest in recent years, generating a number of market leaders.
+Automakers are also taking notice; consider the Ford-backed scooter-sharing platform, Spin.
+A small crew can deploy a fleet of GPS-enabled scooters or bikes in a mere few hours, requiring minimal maintenance and no infrastructure changes.

-The industry is rapidly evolving with many new entrants both at home and abroad.
-Market share is the name of the game and often the key barrier to rapid expansion are insurance requirements at the city/state level
+The industry is rapidly evolving, with many new entrants both at home and abroad.
+Market share is the name of the game, and often the key barrier to rapid expansion are insurance requirements at the city and state level.

 Launching a bike sharing or e-scooter fleet in a new city can be confusing, and having the right insurance can make or break your application with a city.
-We’ve mapped out the 3 key steps to ensure you’ve got the right coverage and are positioned for rapid growth.
+We’ve mapped out the three key steps to ensure you have the right coverage and are positioned for rapid growth.

 From San Francisco to Ft.
-Lauderdale, Chicago to Austin cities require differing levels of coverage in order to operate within city limits.
+Lauderdale, Chicago to Austin, cities require differing levels of coverage to operate within city limits.
 Founder Shield has amassed knowledge of the insurance requirements of all major U.S. cities and will review your Permit Application to ensure all areas are met.
-Seeking to rapidly expand in the U.S., no problem!
-We know exactly what program structure is needed to effectively roll out
+If you’re seeking to rapidly expand in the U.S. — no problem!
+We know exactly what program structure you need to effectively roll out.

 Save the back and forth, countless email chains, we know exactly what information is required to secure effective coverage.
-Only a few insurance carriers will touch the micromobility and we work closely with all of them!
-Our partners have the capability to provide a true worldwide solution, important as you expand in the U.S. and abroad.
+Only a few insurance carriers will touch the micromobility space, and we work closely with all of them!
+Our partners have the capability to provide a true worldwide solution — a critical element as you expand in the U.S. and abroad.

 Moving into a new market?
 Expanding globally?
 We assist in the reporting to ensure your program always reflects existing operations and offer true global capabilities.
-We partner with leading mobility and on-demand insurance carriers that craft custom policies that are designed to scale as you do.
-You focus on expansion, we’ll make sure insurance doesn’t become a barrier to growth
+We partner with leading mobility and on-demand insurance carriers that craft custom policies designed to scale as you do.
+You focus on expansion, we’ll make sure insurance doesn’t become a barrier to growth.

 What are the minimum insurance requirements?